GleasonK/derivative-combinator/README.md

 # Derivative Combinator

-A F# implementation of Matt Mights _Parsing with Derivatives_.
+F# and OCaml implementations of Matt Mights _Parsing with Derivatives_.

 __Note:__
 - Currently in development phases still